nickpegg/purple_air_scraper/README.md

 ### `PAS_SENSOR_IDS` (required)
 Comma-separated list of IDs of the sensors to scrape, gotten from the PurpleAir /json URL for your sensor

+### `PAS_API_TOKEN` (required)
+This is the API token that you need to make requests to the API.

+There's probably an official way to get one, but they also give you one when you look at the map in a browser.
+If you open up Developer Tools and watch the network requests, you'll see some requests that have a `token` query param.

 ### `PAS_LOGGING`
 Log level of the script, defaults to 'info', accepts any [Python logging level